top of page

 The Dark Lady was developed at the Eugene O'Neill Theatre Center in July 2023, in a 60-hour workshop with full Broadway cast.
 Previous works developed at the NMTC include In the Heights, Avenue Q and The Wild Party.

-This was followed by a 29-hour reading at MT West (Los Angeles) in January 2024 and a 2-week residency at Goodspeed Musicals, as part of the Johnny Mercer Writers Grove, in February 2024.
+This was followed by a 29-hour reading at MT West (Los Angeles) in January 2024 and a 2-week residency at Goodspeed Musicals, as part of the Johnny Mercer Writers Grove, in February 2024, and a reading at the South Carolina New Play Festival in August 2024.

 Dark Lady O'Neill Still 1.JPG